Ethics Office

 Can reports also be made anonymously?

-Yes, you can make a report with your name or anonymously.
+Yes, you can make a report with your name or anonymously, to the extent permitted by law.

-Please note that, if you choose to report anonymously and do not allow the Ethics Office to contact you, if necessary, the Ethics Office will not be able to provide you with relevant information or ask you questions throughout the process.
+Please note that, if you choose to report anonymously by post or Automated Message Service, you do not enable the Ethics Office to contact you, if necessary, and the Ethics Office will not be able to provide you with relevant information or ask you questions throughout the process.

 In which language can information be provided?